rjade-1/wavegan/README.md

 # Train a WaveGAN

-Here is how you would begin (or resume) training a WaveGAN on random clips from a directory containing longer audio, i.e., more than a few seconds per file:
+using below command, training a WaveGAN on random clips from a directory containing longer audio can be done

 ```
 export CUDA_VISIBLE_DEVICES="0"